Can My Spouse Use My VA Loan Without Me?

 Every situation is different, so you won’t know if you or your spouse are eligible for the VA loan until you obtain a certificate of eligibility (COE).
 If you haven’t requested this document from the VA, Griffin Funding can do it on your behalf to determine your VA loan eligibility.

 Ready to start the VA loan approval process?
-You can get pre-approved with Griffin Funding using our online application.
+Reach out to Griffin Funding today to get started.

 Can my wife use my VA home loan without me?

-No, your wife can’t use your VA home loan without you.
-However, she can become a co-borrower or co-signer.
-Ultimately, a spouse of any service member or veteran can’t use the VA by themselves; the veteran must be the primary borrower of the loan.
 However, there are several exceptions.
-Spouses can use home loans without the veteran if the veteran has passed away due to a service-related injury or disability.
+For instance, spouses can use home loans without the veteran if the veteran has passed away due to a service-related injury or disability.

 Can a surviving spouse get a VA loan?